 The 2012 BMW 5-Series has a very traditional sport-sedan interior, if you look at seating layout, but it's also a comfortable, quiet luxury sedan whenever you need it to be.
-Front seats are as comfortable and supportive as we’ve come to expect from BMW, with extendable lower cushion supports for taller drivers.

 Throughout all the models, the interior is impressive, with good-quality, tactile switchgear.
 The iDrive interface still remains the center point of the dash; you'll need it to access many vehicle functions, but the 5-Series benefits from the much-simplified fourth-generation system-including an improved menu structure and hot buttons for main-menu categories.
 Simply put, iDrive has finally reached its potential in being a relatively intuitive interface that might not be as easy as buttons to some, but you probably won't need to read manuals to digest and use it on the fly.

 The sedan has ample trunk space, but the Gran Turismo is where the cargo-capacity action is.
 It has a two-piece flip-and-fold tailgate with a handful of configurations, blurring the functional line between hatchbacks and SUVs.
 The seats in back have limousine-style room and a console between them, not to mention flexible cargo space with fold-down second-row seats.